Clan Rising

 What does the surname Dekker mean?

-Occupational — the thatcher or roofer, from dekken, 'to cover'.
+Occupational, the thatcher or roofer, from dekken, 'to cover'.
 The man who roofed the house, in reed, thatch or tile.
-Before tile and slate, a Dutch roof was reed and thatch, and the Dekker was the craftsman who laid it — dekken, to cover, the same root as the English 'deck' and 'thatch's' covering.
+Before tile and slate, a Dutch roof was reed and thatch, and the Dekker was the craftsman who laid it, dekken, to cover, the same root as the English 'deck' and 'thatch's' covering.

-Is Dekker a Dutch surname?
+Is Dekker Dutch or Belgian?

 How old is the Dekker surname?

-Before tile and slate, a Dutch roof was reed and thatch, and the Dekker was the craftsman who laid it — dekken, to cover, the same root as the English 'deck' and 'thatch's' covering.
+Before tile and slate, a Dutch roof was reed and thatch, and the Dekker was the craftsman who laid it, dekken, to cover, the same root as the English 'deck' and 'thatch's' covering.
 European hereditary surnames crystallised broadly between the 12th and 14th centuries, and the Dekker name took its modern form within that long settlement.

 What is the Dekker family known for?

-The thatcher — the man who covered the roof.
-Before tile and slate, a Dutch roof was reed and thatch, and the Dekker was the craftsman who laid it — dekken, to cover, the same root as the English 'deck' and 'thatch's' covering.
+The thatcher, the man who covered the roof.
+Before tile and slate, a Dutch roof was reed and thatch, and the Dekker was the craftsman who laid it, dekken, to cover, the same root as the English 'deck' and 'thatch's' covering.

 Is De Dekker the same family as Dekker?